blacktop/ipsw/www/docs/cli/ipsw/appstore/bundle/ls.md

 hide_title: true
 hide_table_of_contents: true
 sidebar_label: ls
-description: List bundle IDs that are registered to your team.
+description: List bundle IDs that are registered to your team
 ---
 ## ipsw appstore bundle ls

-List bundle IDs that are registered to your team.
+List bundle IDs that are registered to your team

 ```
 ipsw appstore bundle ls [flags]